 All of these symptoms may signal the presence of another infection or other medical issue.
 If you experience any of these while you're trying to self-treat a cold, be sure to see your doctor right away.

 Usually these can be treated at home.
-However, pregnant women, children, older adults, and those with pre-existing medical conditions should get medical care as soon as possible.
-They are at a higher risk for serious flu-related complications.
+However, pregnant women, children, older adults, and people with pre-existing medical conditions should get medical care as soon as possible.
+These people are at a higher risk for serious flu-related complications.